Starspots due to large-scale vortices in rotating turbulent convection

-We perform several sets of runs where the Peclet number and input energy flux are constant, whereas the Reynolds and Coriolis numbers are varied.
+We perform several sets of runs where the P\'eclet number and input energy flux are constant, whereas the Reynolds and Coriolis numbers are varied.
 We are limited to exploring a small number of cases due to the slow growth of the vortices, see Table~\ref{tab:runs}.
 Typically the time needed for the saturation of the cyclones is several thousand convective turnover times (see Fig.~\ref{purms.eps}).
-Thus many of our runs were ran until the presence or the absence of the cyclones was apparent.
+For Run~A7 in Fig.~\ref{purms.eps}, $t \urms \kef\approx4300$ corresponds to roughly $9\tau_{\rm ther}$ or $2.2\cdot10^4\tau_{\rm dyn}$, where $\tau_{\rm ther}=d^2/\chi_0$ is the thermal diffusion time and $\tau_{\rm dyn}=\sqrt{d/g}$ is the dynamical free fall time.
+However, when the input flux is lowered, by decreasing the heat conductivity, the thermal relaxation time increases.
+For Runs~D1 and D2 the thermal diffusion time is ten times longer than for runs in Set~A. Thus many of our runs were continued only until the presence or the absence of the cyclones was apparent.

 We find that a reliable diagnostic indicating the presence of large-scale vortices is to compare the rms-value of the total velocity, $\Urms$, and the volume average of the quantity $\urms=\sqrt{3u_z^2}$.
-The latter neglects the horizontal velocity components which significantly grow when large-scale cyclones are present (see the lower panel of Fig.~\ref{purms.eps}).
+The latter neglects the horizontal velocity components, which grow significantly when large-scale cyclones are present (see the lower panel of Fig.~\ref{purms.eps}).
 In the cyclone-free regime, irrespective of the rotation rate, we find that $\Urms\approx\urms$ suggesting that the flow is only weakly anisotropic (see Table~\ref{tab:runs}).
 In the growth phase of the vortices one of the horizontal velocity components is always stronger, but the relative strength of the components changes as a function of time (see the lower panel of Fig.~\ref{purms.eps}).
 This undulation is related to quasi-periodic changes of the large-scale pattern of the flow, although their ultimate cause is not clear.